hiveot/hub.capnp/auth/README.md

-# hubauth
+# auth service

 ## Objective

-Single sign-on with access control for users to access Hub services.
+Provide single sign-on authentication with authorization for use by Hub clients on the local network.

+Hub access from outside the local network is out of scope for this service.
+External access is handled through inter-domain hub-to-hub communication which has its own domain authentication mechanism.

 ## Status